-A speculum is a metal instrument consisting of two rounded blades on a hinge.
+A speculum is a metal or plastic instrument consisting of two rounded arms on a hinge.
 It is placed inside the vaginal canal and the arms are then opened, allowing the doctor to see the mouth of the cervix (the opening of the uterus).

 Because the speculum does not enter the cervical canal, most authorities rule that it does not make a woman niddah due to opening of the uterus.